 Cathodic Protection Systems

 Cathodic protection systems are an effective, active method of preventing external corrosion of underground gas piping.
-They work by making the pipe surface cathode and installing sacrificial anodes made of more electrically active metals like magnesium or zinc nearby.
+They work by making the pipe surface cathode and installing sacrificial anodes made of more electrically active metals, such as magnesium or zinc, nearby.

 These anodes then corrode preferentially through galvanic corrosion instead of the steel pipe.
 A low-voltage current is produced between the anodes and pipe that changes the potential of the internal pipe, making corrosion thermodynamically impossible.
 Corrosion can also occur in different forms, including general corrosion, pitting corrosion, and stress corrosion cracking.